[WATCH] Kendrick Lamar Releases Official Video for ‘Not Like Us’

 Check out the official video for Kendrick’s summer smash, “Not Like Us,” below.

-[WATCH] Kendrick Lamar Releases Official Video for ‘Not Like Us’ was originally published on theboxhouston.com
+[WATCH] Kendrick Lamar Releases Official Video for ‘Not Like Us’ was originally published on ipowerrichmond.com

 -